25

 1 Day in Helsinki – 24 hours of exploring and enjoyment

 Helsinki is a vibrant city that effortlessly blends a rich history with modern design.
 Whether you're a history buff, a foodie, or a nature lover, Finland's capital has something to offer.
-If you only have one summer day to explore this Northern gem, follow this itinerary to make the most of your 24 hours in Helsinki.
+If you only have one summer day to explore this northern gem, follow this itinerary to make the most of your 24 hours in Helsinki.

 Photo: Suomen Ilmakuva/Helsinki Partners